-Our next baptism celebration service is scheduled for Sunday, June 24, at 11:00 a.m. at South Bay Bible Church, 578 Montauk Highway, East Moriches, NY 11940.
+Our next baptism celebration service is Sunday, November 11, at 9:00 and 11:00 a.m. at South Bay Bible Church, 578 Montauk Highway, East Moriches, NY 11940.
 We would love for you to join us and support those going "All In" for Jesus at this special church service.

 Why Should I Be Baptized?

 1. To follow the example set by Christ.

 Mark 1:9, “At that time Jesus came from Nazareth and was baptized by John in the river.”

 Why was Jesus baptized?
 In order to save him?
 No, He did not need to be saved.
 He was perfect.
 Baptism does not save you.
 It is a symbol of obedience, and it is an example that we are to do what He has done.

 2. Because Christ commands it.

 Christ commands that every Christian be baptized.
 Matthew 28:18-20, “Jesus said, ‘Therefore, go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.’”
 These are the three things the church is commanded to do: Make disciples — help people come to know Christ; Baptize them; and Help them grow.
 Many people think, “I’ll be baptized after I have grown up.
 After I know about the Christian life, then I will be baptized.”
 No, it’s right after you make the decision to follow Christ.
 Notice the order: You make the disciples, then you baptize them, then you spend the rest of your life following and growing as a Christian.

 3. It demonstrates that I’m really a believer.